misiektoja/lastfm_monitor/docs/usage.md

 The tool automatically saves its output to `lastfm_monitor_<username>.log` file.
 It can be changed in the settings via `LF_LOGFILE` configuration option or disabled completely via `DISABLE_LOGGING` / `-d` flag.

+Screen output can be capped with `TRUNCATE_CHARS` or the `--truncate N` flag, which cuts each printed line to that many characters. `999` auto-detects the terminal width.
+The log file keeps the full line either way.

 Set `ASCII_LOG_SEPARATORS` to `"Auto"` (default) to use ASCII separator-only lines on Windows, `"On"` to use them on every operating system or `"Off"` to preserve Unicode separators in logs everywhere.
 Terminal separators stay Unicode.
 Log files and all other logged text remain UTF-8.

 The tool also saves the last activity information (artist, track, timestamp) to `lastfm_<username>_last_activity.json` file and the number and list of followings and followers to `lastfm_<username>_followings.json` and `lastfm_<username>_followers.json` files (if tracking is enabled), so this data can be reused if the tool is restarted.